This is how soon the next stimulus check could arrive, depending on who you are

 Source: www.youtube.com

-The timeline is snapping into focus on when a new payment could arrive.
+The timeline for a new payment arrival is getting clearer each day.
 But tax season and your priority group with the IRS could affect whether you'd get your check first or last.
 Here's what we know.

 More in www.cnet.com